iZettle/structextract/README.md

 	values, _ := extract.Values()

-	//Names will return an array of the field names, []string
+	//Names will return a slice of the field names, []string
 	//["Field1","Field2","Field3","Field4"]
 	names, _ := extract.Names()

-	//NamesFromTag will return an array of the tag value for the given tag, []string
+	//NamesFromTag will return a slice of the tag value for the given tag, []string
 	//["field_1_db","field_2_db","field_3_db"]
 	tagnames, _ := extract.NamesFromTag("db")

-    //ValuesFromTag will return an array of the values of the fields with the give tag
+    //ValuesFromTag will return a slice of the values of the fields with the give tag
     //["value 1", "value 2", true]
     valuesFromTag, _ := extract.ValuesFromTag("db")

-	//NamesFromTagWithPrefix will return an array of the tag value for the given tag
+	//NamesFromTagWithPrefix will return a slice of the tag value for the given tag
 	//including the provided prefix, []string
 	//["default_field_1_db","default_field_2_db","default_field_3_db"]
 	tagwithprefix,_ := extract.NamesFromTagWithPrefix("db","default_")